Alexander the Great's obscure Egyptian weapon has been lost for eons. If found by the Russians, will fragile post-Cold War peace be forever shattered?

 Or can it?

 Rich Johnson's tough and pertinent thriller paints a chilling picture of today's world and insight into the thinking that drives extreme behavior.
-Rated PG-13
+Available at all on-line bookstores.
+Rated PG-13 Christian

 Newly divorced and mourning the death of his young daughter, Mike Latta decides to spend a year on Echo Island, Canada, fixing up his property.
 With a job at the lake's marina and daily trips to the nearby village of Ansett, Mike feels himself slowly healing.
 He makes friends with a local real estate broker, Ron Babtiste.